 In Germany, two songs from EES provided accompanying soundtracks for the Football World Cup in 2010: “Again ’n Again”, the official World Cup song for BILD Online and “Hands Up”, the official World Cup song for radio broadcaster WDR 2.
 With the Yes-Ja! band, EES was also the winner of “X Factor” 2018 in Germany.

 Jess has been a well-known personality in Germany for the last 10-15 years, as her large fan base shows.
 Since 2010, she has presented the youth programme KiKA LIVE together with Ben, and can be seen on the ARD and ZDF children’s channel from Monday to Thursday.
 Currently she also moderates the Tigerentenclub (KiKA, ARD).
-She also presents various live events for the Goethe Institut, the Zeit Foundation, the Courage youth festival and the VW partner school festival.
-Jess speaks fluent English and Spanish.
+She also presents various LIVE events such as the KiKA Award, the Courage Youth Festival and World Hospice Day.

 Johanna Klum is one of the most likeable faces on juvenile television.
 She made her name as presenter of the award-winning ProSieben show “Elton vs. Simon”.
 She presented the “Bundesvision Song Contest” (ProSieben) alongside Stefan Raab.
 She also presented “SuperKids” (SAT.1) and dance show “Got to Dance” (ProSieben), the latter awarded the German Television Award.
 She has been the presenter of ZDF/KIKA production “Dein Song” since 2010.